weng1102/reading_app/curriculum/scene_yardwork.md

 [[image-entry: Scene narratives, left, 40%, shadow-box rounded-box]]
 ![Yard Work](scene_yardwork.jpg, scene_yardwork_overlayC.png)
 C1.
 Bringing new flowers
   C1.
-The father is carrying a box of plants.
+The father is carrying a box of seedlings.
   C1.
 He is bringing plants to the mother.
 [[/image-entry]]
 #### Planting new flowers